2012 Chevrolet Tahoe Performance

 Acceleration and Power

-The Chevrolet Tahoe comes with a 5.3-liter V8 engine that makes 320 horsepower and 335 pound-feet of torque that’s paired with a six-speed automatic transmission.
+The 2012 Chevrolet Tahoe comes with a 5.3-liter V8 engine that makes 320 horsepower and 335 pound-feet of torque and is paired with a six-speed automatic transmission.
 In both two- and four-wheel drive trims, the Tahoe gets 15/21 mpg city/highway, according to the EPA.
 That’s fairly good for a large SUV.
 By comparison, the Ford Expedition gets only 13/18 mpg city/highway in four-wheel drive trim.
-But for even better fuel economy, check out the Tahoe’s corporate siblings, the GMC Yukon Hybrid and the Chevrolet Tahoe Hybrid.
+However, for even better fuel economy, check out the Tahoe’s corporate siblings, the GMC Yukon Hybrid and the Chevrolet Tahoe Hybrid.

 When paired with two-wheel drive, the Tahoe can tow a maximum of 8,500 pounds, while four-wheel drive models can tow up to 8,200 pounds.
 Test drivers say that the Tahoe’s V8 provides plenty of power, and that its transmission is especially smooth.

 - "Considering the … Chevrolet Tahoe weighs more than 3 tons when a few average-size passengers are aboard, its acceleration is downright energetic.” -- Edmunds

 - "With 320 horses on tap, the Tahoe's 5.3-liter V8 is more than capable of moving the fully-loaded vehicle without bogging down, and the Active Fuel Management cylinder deactivation seamlessly switches among 4-, 6- or 8-cylinder operation as needed for improved fuel economy.” -- Kelley Blue Book

 - "Conventional Tahoes have fine power from any speed.
 The transmission shifts smoothly.
 There's no difference in acceleration when using E85 ethanol.” -- Consumer Guide